carlobortolan/Firebird/README.md

-# borderify
+# FIREBIRD

-**This add-on injects JavaScript into web pages.
-The `addons.mozilla.org` domain disallows this operation, so this add-on will not work properly when it's run on pages in the `addons.mozilla.org` domain.**
+**See cookies for current page, top visited hosts and view connection stats.
+This add-on injects JavaScript into web pages, so it might not work for every page.**

 ## What it does

 This extension just includes:

-* a content script, "borderify.js", that is injected into any pages under "mozilla.org/" or any of its subdomains
+* two content scripts, "firebird.js" and "background.js", that are injected into any pages.

-The content script draws a border around the document.body.

 ## What it shows